AntonioRedondo/AnotherMonitor/README.md

 ## IMPORTANT NOTICE for Android 7.0 devices

-Due to undocumented changes made by Google on Android 7.0 devices CPU usage information for processes will not work unless you have root access.
+Due to undocumented changes made by Google on Android 7.0 CPU usage information for processes will not work unless you have root access.
 Rest of the app will work as usual.
-Read the below [Retriving device processes since Android Nougat 7.0 (API 24)](#retriving-device-processes-since-android-nougat-7) for more info.
+Read the below [Retriving device processes since Android Nougat 7.0 (API 24)](#retriving-device-processes-since-android-nougat-70-api-24) for more info.

 ## Details